-This approach is more accurate because it looks at patterns that exist in sales today rather than the total market.
-As a Product Manager this should be way to do it.
+This approach is more accurate because it looks at patterns in existing sales rather than total market.
+As a Product Manager this should be the right way to do it.

 Top Down Analysis

-While is very straightforward to do, it is also too optimistic.
+While this approach is very straightforward, it is also too optimistic.

 - Calculate the current Total Addressable Market (TAM).